Confederate States of America: Political economy

-Most whites were subsistence farmers who traded their surpluses locally.
 The plantations of the South, with white ownership and an enslaved labor force, produced substantial wealth from cash crops.
 It supplied two-thirds of the world's cotton, which was in high demand for textiles, along with tobacco, sugar, and naval stores (such as turpentine).
 These raw materials were exported to factories in Europe and the Northeast.
 Planters reinvested their profits in more slaves and fresh land, as cotton and tobacco depleted the soil.
 There was little manufacturing or mining; shipping was controlled by non-southerners.

 The plantations that enslaved over three million black people were the principal source of wealth.
 Most were concentrated in "black belt" plantation areas (because few white families in the poor regions owned slaves).
 For decades, there had been widespread fear of slave revolts.
 During the war, extra men were assigned to "home guard" patrol duty and governors sought to keep militia units at home for protection.
 Historian William Barney reports, "no major slave revolts erupted during the Civil War."
 Nevertheless, slaves took the opportunity to enlarge their sphere of independence, and when union forces were nearby, many ran off to join them.

 Slave labor was applied in industry in a limited way in the Upper South and in a few port cities.
 One reason for the regional lag in industrial development was top-heavy income distribution.
 Mass production requires mass markets, and slaves living in small cabins, using self-made tools and outfitted with one suit of work clothes each year of inferior fabric, did not generate consumer demand to sustain local manufactures of any description in the same way as did a mechanized family farm of free labor in the North.
 The Southern economy was "pre-capitalist" in that slaves were put to work in the largest revenue-producing enterprises, not free labor markets.
 That labor system as practiced in the American South encompassed paternalism, whether abusive or indulgent, and that meant labor management considerations apart from productivity.